speedfl/mongo-replica-set-production/README.md

 - `host_name`: The name of the host.
 - `host_ip`: The public IP of your host
 - `host_private_ip`: Not mandatory.
-Some cloud providers (such as scaleway) provide public IP as elastic (the private ip must be added for mongodb binding)
+When using public IPs such as elastic ips in AWS, or flexible ips for scaleway (the private ip must be added for mongodb binding).
+The private ip can be found by launching command `ifconfig`
 - `cron_renew_day`: this is the renewal day of week in cron language (0 for Sunday to 1 for Saturday).
 We will launch the job every week on this specific day at 03:30AM.
 You can notice that we don't set the same so in case of any issue you have 24 hours to fix it.